SimpleDataLabsInc/prophecy-docs/docs/Spark/extensibility/user-defined-functions.md

 There are a few steps to take to create and use a new UDF.

 1. Create a new function.
+You'll find the **Functions** section in the left sidebar of a project page.

 ![Add a function to the pipeline](img/add-function.png)